raja-datascientist/GoFaGo/frontend_python/README.md

-# Nike Fashion Assistant - Python Frontend
+# AI Fashion Assistant - Python Frontend

 A Python-based frontend for the Nike Fashion Assistant using Streamlit, Anthropic Claude, and MCP Tools.